-Second, 'rich' (i.e. middle income) and poor countries have different geographical position.
-Low-income countries are mostly Asian and Caucasus CIS countries situated "far from Brussels", which means that fast and comprehensive reforms were much less likely to be implemented in these countries than in the countries of CEB region49.
+The following explanations can be found for the output behavior in the mentioned groups of countries.
+First, 'rich' (i.e. middle income) and poor countries have different geographical position and different initial conditions (structural distortions).
+Lowincome countries are mostly Asian and Caucasus CIS countries which had poor initial conditions and were situated "far from Brussels".
+That meant deeper and/or longer output decline and less likelihood of fast and comprehensive reforms compared to the countries of CEB region48.